Collaborative Research and Single IRB Review

 If your project or study involves collaboration with any sites and/or personnel outside the UW-Madison/UW Health/Madison VA then it is considered to be multisite research and IRB reliance issues will need to be addressed.
 Study teams conducting multisite or collaborative research should become familiar with IRB requirements for such studies, including what information needs to be included in the IRB application and protocol as well as how to address IRB reliance issues.

 The IRB issues raised by collaborative research and IRB reliance requirements are often complex.
 To assist study teams in addressing these issues, the HS-IRBs office has a Reliance Team consisting of staff members with expertise in collaborative research and IRB reliance agreements.
-Please contact the Reliance Team if you have any questions regarding IRB requirements for collaborative research or IRB reliance agreements.
+Please contact the Reliance Team if you have any questions regarding IRB requirements for collaborative research or single IRB review.

 - Overview of IRB Requirements for Collaborative Research